flowkey/swift-android-toolchain/README.md

 #### MacOS file permissions

 Since we use downloaded versions of the swift toolchain and Android NDK in this build, MacOS complains about potential security issues.
-Running the build might show you alerts for every binarythat is invoked by the build script, asking to manually grant permissions.
+Running the build might show you alerts for every binary that is invoked by the build script, asking to manually grant permissions.

 Running the [`fixMacOSPermissions.sh`](fixMacOSPermissions.sh) script, after setup, but before invoking the build, should resolve this issue.